ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 configuration over unencrypted DNS is not possible.
 This includes Unencrypted Resolvers on private IP addresses {{!RFC1918}}, Unique Local Addresses (ULAs)
 {{!RFC4193}}, and Link Local Addresses {{!RFC3927}} {{!RFC4291}}, whose
-identity cannot be confirmed using TLS certificates.
+identity cannot be confirmed using TLS certificates under most conditions.

-Opportunistic Privacy is defined for DoT in Section 4.1 of {{!RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the certificate.
+Opportunistic Privacy is defined for DoT in {{Section 4.1 of !RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the certificate.
 Opportunistic Privacy similarly applies to DoQ {{!RFC9250}}.
 A client MAY use information from the SVCB record for "dns://resolver.arpa" with